Friends, I’m taking a leap of faith here.

 I want to share a little something with you.
 And it may answer your question as to why I’ve started this blog… and rejoined Facebook.

 As you may well know, I have been off of Facebook for a couple of years now.
 I took a break from social media (Okay, not Twitter.
 I like Twitter.) because I began to feel overwhelmed by the many, many details shared on my Facebook news feed.
-I felt like I had lost a personal connection with my friends.
+The feeling of losing a personal connection with my friends was gigantic.
 I no longer had the opportunity to be surprised when I saw a friend out and about and they told me their exciting news.
 All I could respond with was “Oh, yeah, I saw that on Facebook”, and that was the end of that.
 There were many, many reasons I left Facebook, not just the reason of feeling like I had lost real connections.
 Trying to explain them all would take days.

 Just before Thanksgiving, I signed up for a Facebook account again, but for three specific reasons: